thu-nics/qllm-eval/qllm_eval/evaluation/q_dialogue/README.md

 pip install -e .
 pip install -r requirements.txt
 ```
+If you want to evaluate `mamba` models, `mamba_ssm` should also be installed according to: https://github.com/state-spaces/mamba .

-You don't need to download the source code of FastChat, for the package `fschat` has been included in our `requirements.txt`.
+Note that you don't need to download the source code of FastChat, for the package `fschat` has been included in our `requirements.txt`.

 ## Evaluate a quantized model on MT-bench
 ### Generate model answers to MT-bench questions